xcalcs

 Note also that Z is used in the calculation only to derive the stresses; all other results remain valid if the variation of Z is not according to the value of m indicated in the sheet.

-The solution is based onto a polynomial approximation formula obtained from strain energy V minimization (hit the 'Formulas' button to see, relationships enforcing boundary conditions not shown).
+The solution is based onto a polynomial approximation formula obtained from strain energy V minimization ('Options'->'Show formulae' in the menu to see, relationships enforcing boundary conditions not shown).